^

 Forecast

-Overall forecast
+General forecast

-• Up to 20 years of visual acuity in the majority> 6/60.
+• Up to 20 years of age, visual acuity in most people is >6/60.

-• By the age of 50, many patients had visual acuity <6/60.
+• By age 50, many patients have visual acuity <6/60.

-Concomitant ocular pathology
+Associated ocular pathology

-• Open angle glaucoma - in 3% of patients.
+• Open-angle glaucoma - in 3% of patients.

-• Myopia occurs frequently.
+• Myopia is common.

-• Keratoconus is rarely detected.
+• Keratoconus is rarely diagnosed.

 You are reporting a typo in the following text: